jimmyyih518/Propheteer/README.md

 - Any input files will be read in (or mounted onto docker) from the `runfiles` directory
 - Any output files will be written to the `runfiles` directory

-#### Running model inference in local python environment:
-`python3 -m nba.src.cli --input-file runfiles/sample_input_data.csv --local-dir ./runfiles/`

-#### Running model inference in local docker environment with build:
+#### (Recommended) Running model in local docker environment with build:
+- Replace `sample_input_data.csv` and `sample_train_data.csv` with any compatible dataset

+Inference Mode:

-`./scripts/run.sh runfiles/sample_input_data.csv predict --local-dir ./runfiles/`
+`./scripts/run.sh runfiles/sample_input_data.csv predict --output-file runfiles/mypredictions`

+An output `.csv` predictions table will be saved into the `runfiles` directory

+Train Mode:
+`./scripts/run.sh runfiles/sample_train_data.csv train --epochs 10 --learning-rate 0.0001 --seq-batch-size 32 --output-file runfiles/trained_model`

+An output `.pth` state dict of the trained model will be saved into the `runfiles` directory

-#### Running model training in local docker environment with build:
+#### Running model in local python environment
+Inference Mode:

+`python3 -m nba.src.cli predict --input-file runfiles/sample_input_data.csv --local-dir ./runfiles/`

+Train Mode:
-`./scripts/run.sh runfiles/sample_train_data.csv train --local-dir ./runfiles/`
+`python3 -m nba.src.cli train --input-file runfiles/sample_input_data.csv --local-dir ./runfiles/`